 Review of Amankora, Aman resorts in Bhutan – The verdict

 I have no doubt that traveling across Bhutan with Aman is the best way to see the country.
 The personalised and uniquely local experiences available, the feeling of being the only one and the level of service and comfort that Amankora provides has no equal.
 However, the price is also unmatched.
-Whereas Bhutan’s minimum package fee is set at $250 per day per person, Amankora charges upwards of $1,500 per person making it the choice for the elite.
+Whereas Bhutan’s minimum package fee is set at $250 per day per person, Amankora charges upwards of $1,500 per room making it the choice for the elite.
 If you can afford it, do not see Bhutan any other way.
 A journey with Amankora will leave you speechless and will bring you the peace and spiritual enlightenment that only a brand named after that knows how to channel.
 This was and I am sure will remain throughout my life, one of the most beautiful journeys I have ever been on.